Fact Sheet B1

 Find out more: Fact Sheet G2: Parliamentary Committees.

-At 7.00 pm on a Tuesday and Wednesday, and at 5.00 pm on a Thursday, unless a minister moves a motion to continue the sitting, the Chair interrupts debate, and the Legislative Assembly starts the adjournment debate.
+At 7.00 pm on a Tuesday and Wednesday, and at 5.00 pm on a Thursday, the Chair interrupts debate.
+Unless a minister moves a motion to continue the sitting, the Legislative Assembly starts the adjournment debate.
 The bells ring twice to indicate the start of the debate.

 The adjournment debate gives members a chance to raise specific issues with the relevant ministers.
 Members have three minutes each to raise issues.
 Members request a minister takes specific action on the issue.The total time allocated is 30 minutes, or until 10 members have spoken, whichever is shorter.